SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.samplefilter/README.md

-# SolarNode Datum Property/Throttle Filters
+# SolarNode Standard Datum Filters

 This project provides a SolarNode plugin that can filter out datum properties from datum collected by other plugins before they are posted to SolarNetwork, either entirely or by